arduino/nina-fw/README.md

 ## License

-Copyright (c) 2018 Arduino AG.
-All right reserved.
+Copyright (c) 2018 Arduino SA.
+All rights reserved.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public